Podcasts For Lead Generation: A Complete Guide Of What To Know

 A Call To Action is a part of any content that encourages the consumption of the material to take action.

 At the middle and end of the podcast episode, place a CTA, letting the listener know where to go to download more content or get more resources.
+This is how listeners can get to the middle of your funnel.

 This could be in the form of a lead magnet, coupon, free coaching, training, or resource.
 Try mixing things up by adding different funds, CTAs, and lead magnets.
+Keep in mind not every show should be a sale.
+You want to position the CTA as a value add for the people who want to take it to the next level.
+Think of a cherry on top of ice cream.
+It's not the whole desert is just a little extra treat.

 Make sure to set up your resources using an email marketing platform, landing page, or squeeze page.
+The goal is to get their email address with one of these in exchange for your resources.

 Since you've built trust that you can solve the issue, the listener will be more willing to take the next step.